ekinnee/SharpCAT/README.md

 # SharpCAT
-C#, .NET Standard based CAT control llibrary.
+C#, .NET Standard based CAT control library.

 I am targeting .Net Standard so that the assembly may be used with .Net Core or the .Net framework.